mrvisser/oae-maven-plugin/README.md

 ~$ mvn clean install
 ```

-### 3. Add the pluginGroups entry to your ~/.m2/settings.xml file.
-This is mine:
+### 3. Add the pluginGroups and repositories entry to your ~/.m2/settings.xml file.
+Here is an example:

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"